Primordial non-Gaussianities from inflation

 To test whether this picture is correct, it is necessary to describe very accurately the properties of the pattern generated by inflation for the original, primordial fluctuations in space-time which can then be compared with what is inferred from observations.
 Before entering into a detailed calculation of these primordial perturbations, it is instructive to explain first from a more general perspective how the fluctuations of a quantum field lead to a classical pattern of perturbations.
 Since a quantum field is never measured directly, it is necessary also to determine how and in what form its information is available.

-To begin, consider a quantum field, which will be written as $\zeta(t,\vec x)$.
+So to begin, consider a quantum field, which will be written as $\zeta(t,\vec x)$.
 Later this field will be connected with the fluctuations of the background space-time, but for now its exact physical meaning will be left a little vague.
 Although $\zeta(t,\vec x)$ is a quantum field, its influence is inferred by how it affects classical things, so the information contained in $\zeta(t,\vec x)$ needs to be converted into a classical function, or rather, into a set of classical functions.
 One way to do so is by taking the expectation values of products of the field $\zeta(t,\vec x)$ at different places.
 If the field is in a particular, time-dependent, quantum state, $|0(t)\rangle$, then the functions,

 tell the extent to which fluctuations in different places are correlated with each other in that state, and they are accordingly called {\it $n$-point correlation functions\/}.
-Usually, most of the emphasis on deriving the inflationary prediction for the initial fluctuations focuses on the field, but it is equally important to understand the state too.\footnote{Sometimes rather contrived potentials, with dramatic sudden changes are studied, although the state is assumed to be otherwise quite tame.
-Sometimes too only a finite amount of inflation is assumed to have occurred, and what came before this era might have left some imprint in the state as well.} Because of the dramatic expansion during inflation, the detailed assumptions made about the properties of this state---even at seemingly infinitesimal distances---can have an important influence on the predictions for the pattern of the fluctuations.
+Usually, most of the emphasis on deriving the inflationary prediction for the initial fluctuations focuses on the field, but it is equally important to understand the state too.
+Because of the dramatic expansion during inflation, the detailed assumptions made about the properties of this state---even at seemingly infinitesimal distances---can have an influence on the predictions for the pattern of the fluctuations.

-Each $n$-point function potentially contains unique information not found in any of the others.
+Each $n$-point function potentially contains unique information that is not found in any of the others.
 If the fluctuations in the very early stages of the universe are small compared with the value of the background, then it should be possible to evaluate these correlation functions perturbatively.
 This fact implies further that the higher order $n$-point functions will be progressively more suppressed by this inherent smallness of $\zeta(t,\vec x)$.
 So given a limited experimental accuracy, only the lowest few correlators will be observable in practice.
 If the spatially independent background has been chosen correctly, then the one-point function vanishes,

 meaning that the first observable measure of the primordial fluctuations is provided by the two-point function,

 followed next by the three-point function,

 and so on.